Lynn Margulis: Five kingdoms of life

 In 1969, life on earth was classified into five kingdoms, as introduced by Robert Whittaker.
-Margulis became the most important supporter, as well as critic – while supporting parts, she was the first to recognize the limitations of Whittaker's classification of microbes.
-But later discoveries of new organisms, such as archaea, and emergence of molecular taxonomy challenged the concept.
-By the mid-2000s, most scientists began to agree that there are more than five kingdoms.
-Margulis became the most important defender of the five kingdom classification.
+Margulis became an early supporter as well as critic.
+While supporting parts, she was the first to recognize the limitations of Whittaker's classification of microbes.
+But newly discovered organisms such as the archaea and the emergence of molecular taxonomy challenged the concept.
+By the mid 2000-aughts most scientists began to agree that there are more than five kingdoms.
+Contrarily, Margulis became the most important defender of the five-kingdom classification.
 She rejected the three-domain system introduced by Carl Woese in 1990, which gained wide acceptance.
-She introduced a modified classification by which all life forms, including the newly discovered, could be integrated into the classical five kingdoms.
-According to Margulis, the main problem, archaea, falls under the kingdom Prokaryotae alongside bacteria (in contrast to the three-domain system, which treats archaea as a higher taxon than kingdom, or the six-kingdom system, which holds that it is a separate kingdom).
+She introduced a modified classification by which all life forms, including those newly discovered, could be accounted for in the 'classical' five kingdoms.

+According to Margulis, the main problem lay with the treatment of archaea, which in her view should be grouped with bacteria under the kingdom Prokaryotae.
+This contrasts with both the three-domain system——which treats archaea as a domain (and a higher taxon than kingdom)—and with the six-kingdom system, (which holds that archaea is a separate kingdom).
 Margulis' concept is given in detail in her book Five Kingdoms, written with Karlene V. Schwartz.
-It has been suggested that it is mainly because of Margulis that the five-kingdom system survives.
+It has been suggested that it is mainly because of Margulis that the five-kingdom concept survives.